 How To Use SQL With Email Marketing

-Vero’s inbuilt SQL editor makes it simple to run queries and narrow down an audience or segment to import into Newsletters for that particular send.
+Vero’s inbuilt SQL editor makes it simple to run queries and narrow down an audience or segment to import into Vero Connect for that particular send.

 Once you’ve run a valid query and are happy with the results, the results of that query are loaded as the list of recipients to send the newsletter to.
 You can also use the data loaded from the query to personalize the content of the email using dynamic fields.